Analytics Logs

 }

-• If you want to delete data based on a date range, you can send a POST request that includes the date range filter.
+• If you want to delete data based on a date range, you can send a POST request that includes a date range filter.

 POST idx9998/_delete_by_query